 The laboratories in the behavioral neuroscience program area are located in the Life Sciences Building.
 Each lab is outfitted with modern equipment within our building.
 For example, these labs include facilities for operant conditioning, western blotting, single and multi-unit recording, enzyme-linked immunosorbent assay (ELISA), cell culture, surgery and automated behavioral analysis systems.
-In addition, all faculty members of behavioral neuroscience program area are members of the Center for Neuroscience, a multi-disciplinary collaborative group of investigators who share resources and core facilities including histology, transgenic model generation, confocal microscopy, optogenetics and brain imaging.
+In addition, all faculty members of behavioral neuroscience program area are members of the Rockefeller Neuroscience Institute, a multi-disciplinary collaborative group of investigators who share resources and core facilities including histology, transgenic model generation, confocal microscopy, optogenetics and brain imaging.

 Students will gain teaching experience, which offers not only opportunities to gain experience in preparation as future faculty members and public speakers, but is also helpful while reviewing for the candidacy exam.
 Our students are also funded through fellowships available on a competitive basis though the Behavioral and Biomedical T32 Training Grant, and dissertation awards are also available on a competitive basis though the University.
 Our students are also often hired as research assistants to work on grant-funded studies.